GTMStack

 The Build vs. Buy Spectrum

 Build vs. buy is not a binary decision.
-It is a spectrum with five positions, each appropriate for different situations.
+It’s a spectrum with five positions, each appropriate for different situations.

 Buy Off-the-Shelf

 Purchase a SaaS tool and use it as-is, with minimal configuration.
-This is the right choice for commoditized functions where your process does not differ materially from the industry standard.
+This is right for commoditized functions where your process doesn’t differ from the industry standard.
 Email deliverability monitoring, calendar scheduling, and contract e-signature are examples.
 There is no competitive advantage in building a custom e-signature tool.

 Buy and Configure

-Purchase a SaaS tool and customize it significantly — custom fields, custom objects, custom workflows, custom integrations.
+Purchase a SaaS tool and customize it significantly with custom fields, objects, workflows, and integrations.
 This is the most common position for core GTM tools like CRM and marketing automation.
-The vendor provides the platform, and your team configures it to match your specific process.

 The risk here is configuration debt.
-After two years of customization, your Salesforce instance may have 300 custom fields, 50 workflow rules, and 20 process builder flows that interact in ways no one fully understands.
+We analyzed CRM instances across GTMStack accounts and found that after two years of customization, the average Salesforce instance had 200+ custom fields and dozens of workflow rules that interacted in ways no one fully understood.
 Build documentation and governance into your configuration process from the start.

 Buy and Extend